vendidero/woocommerce-germanized/readme.txt

 Unfortunately not every Theme does implement WooCommerce in the way it's meant to be or differs from the original structure which leads to layout and/or compatibility issues.
 For testing purposes, please activate a default WordPress Theme (such as TwentyX) and see whether the issues persist.

-= Using a Pagebuilder? =
+= Using a page builder? =

-In case you are using a Pagebuilder (e.g. Elementor, Divi-Builder) you might want to replace the default [shopmarks](https://vendidero.de/doc/woocommerce-germanized/preisauszeichnungen-anpassen) placed by Germanized with our custom [shortcodes](https://vendidero.de/doc/woocommerce-germanized/preisauszeichnungen-anpassen#pagebuilder).
+In case you are using a page builder (e.g. Elementor, Divi-Builder) you might want to replace the default [shopmarks](https://vendidero.de/doc/woocommerce-germanized/preisauszeichnungen-anpassen) placed by Germanized with our custom [shortcodes](https://vendidero.de/doc/woocommerce-germanized/preisauszeichnungen-anpassen#pagebuilder).

 = Email attachments not showing in WooCommerce order confirmation email =